 The Governance Committee regularly reviews Board leadership trends and has determined that, at this time, combining the positions of Chairman and Chief Executive Officer is best for Colgate, as discussed in greater detail below.
 Currently, therefore, the offices of Chairman and Chief Executive Officer are held by the same person, Ian Cook.
-Colgate has a small Board that works very effectively together and ten of Colgate's eleven directors are independent.
+Colgate has a small Board that works very effectively together and nine of Colgate's ten directors are independent.
 In addition, the Board's committees are composed solely of, and chaired by, independent directors.
 The independent directors meet at each regularly scheduled Board meeting in separate executive sessions without Mr. Cook present, which are chaired by the independent Lead Director.

 Colgate has long been committed to having an independent lead director, having established the position of Presiding Director in 2003 and expanded the role in 2006.
-Renamed in early 2012 in connection with a review of external practice, the role of the Lead Director is to: (i) preside at all meetings of the Board at which the Chairman is not present (including the executive sessions); (ii) establish agendas for the executive sessions in consultation with the other directors; (iii) review and approve proposed Board meeting agendas; (iv) serve as liaison between the independent directors and the Chairman (although all independent directors are encouraged to communicate freely with the Chairman); (v) review and approve information to be sent to the Board; (vi) review and approve meeting schedules to help ensure there is sufficient time for discussion of all agenda items; (vii) call meetings of the independent directors, as appropriate; (viii) be available (as deemed appropriate by the Board) for consultation and direct communication with stockholders; and (ix) perform such other duties as the Board may specify from time to time.
+Renamed in early 2012 in connection with a review of external practice, the role of the Lead Director is to: (i) preside at all meetings of the Board at which the Chairman is not present (including the executive sessions); (ii) serve as interim Chairman if the Chairman is unable to perform his or her duties; (iii) establish agendas for the executive sessions in consultation with the other directors; (iv) serve as liaison between the independent directors and the Chairman (although all independent directors are encouraged to communicate freely with the Chairman, President and CEO and other members of management at any time); (v) review and approve information to be sent to the Board; (vi) review and approve proposed Board meeting agendas; (vii) review and approve meeting schedules to help ensure there is sufficient time for discussion of all agenda items; (viii) have the authority to call meetings of the independent directors, as appropriate; (ix) authorize the retention of outside advisors and consultants who report directly to the independent directors on Board issues; (x) be available (as deemed appropriate by the Board) for consultation and direct communication with stockholders; and (xi) perform such other duties as the Board may specify from time to time.
 The Lead Director serves a three-year term, beginning at the meeting of the Board of Directors immediately following the Annual Meeting of Stockholders unless an earlier appointment is required by reason of vacancy or otherwise.
 The Governance Committee nominates a candidate for the Lead Director from among the independent directors, and the affirmative vote of a majority of the independent directors is required to appoint the nominee proposed by the Governance Committee.